ThorpeJosh/image-sorting-tool/README.md

 &ensp;&ensp;&ensp;&ensp;└── 03/<br>
 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;└── 20200301-110330.jpg<br>

-Files that cannot have the date taken extracted (missing EXIF or bad filenames) will be copied to a 'failed_to_sort' folder in the root directory of the above structure without any renaming.
+Files that cannot have the date-taken extracted (missing EXIF or bad filenames) will be copied to a 'failed_to_sort' folder in the root directory of the above structure without any renaming.
 These files are commonly ones downloaded from the internet or shared through social media.

 If your source folder has other files such as binaries, documents, audio recordings, or music, you can choose if you want to ignore them or copy them to an 'other_files' folder with the 'Copy all other files' option.

-This tool is multithreaded to increase performance on high speed storage such as SSDs.
+This tool is multi-threaded to increase performance on high speed storage such as SSDs.

 No data in the source directory is altered.
 It only reads from the source, and then copy operations are performed during the sorting process.